 Odds were stacked against a guy like me ever making it as a farm equipment marketer.
 But somehow it happened, thanks to the many farmers, dealers and manufacturers who had the patience to teach the brash young city kid the business.

 I grew up in Pittsburgh in the 1920s and early 30s.
 My farm experience was limited to a few summers on nearby farms.
 In those days, college was a $300 a year bargain, and good jobs hard to get.
 So I worked my way through the University of Pittsburgh, taking engineering.
 Not ag-engineering, Civil.
 Somewhere along the line I knew sales was for me.
 And a farm equipment business looked like a natural, combining my two loves.

 When I graduated, I thought I had the world by the tail.
 Translated in the lingo of the times, that was a $575 two-door Plymouth and $7,000 cash.
 Fortunately, no one told me my ideas wouldn’t work.
 Where should I establish this business?
 Lancaster County, I decided.
 I’d never been there.
 But it was the number one farm county east of the Mississippi.
 Then, as now.
 I headed east on the Lincoln Highway, one of the first great wonders of the twentieth century.
 I needed warehousing.
 And the city of Lancaster was my destination.
 But no luck.
 Not on my budget.
 I did better in Ephrata, renting a 4,000 square foot tobacco storage for $35 a month.
 It was 1938.
 Hamilton Equipment was born.
 At the end of 1938 it was barely breathing.

 I still had $600 left when I started 1939.
 In those days, I’d leave home with $25 in my pocket, stay out all week and often arrive back in Ephrata Friday night with $5 and change.
 It was fun, and 1938 prospects became 1939 customers.
 My dad had come down from Pittsburgh after he retired and handled the office work.
 I stayed on the road.
 In 1941, I drove 62,000 miles in my new $700, 1940 Plymouth.
 In places like Shamokin, you could still get a clean bed and breakfast for $2 a night.

 My first dealer was L.H.
 Brubaker in Strasburg, PA.
 Forty-five years later he stopped by to see me when I was in the Lancaster hospital.
-So did four of five others of those early dealers.
+So did four of five others of those early customers.
 That says something about the kind of people that make this business great.
 What made Hamilton Equipment go was people – office people, salesmen, and most importantly, loyal customers.
 Everybody on the team.

 Champion Irrigation was the first manufacturer I represented.
-Talking to dealers, I soon learned that everything they ordered had to be shipped from the factory.
+Talking to customers, I soon learned that everything they ordered had to be shipped from the factory.
 That’s when Hamilton Equipment started building inventory.
 Today, we fill 92% of all orders right out of our Ephrata and Raphine warehouses.